Edward Weisenburger: Environmentalism

-In March 2024, Weisenburger publicly thanked Pope Francis for his critique of "irresponsible" American lifestyles contributing to the theory of anthropogenic climate change, as outlined in Pope Francis’ apostolic exhortation Laudate Deum.
+In March 2024, Weisenburger publicly thanked Pope Francis for his critique of "irresponsible" American lifestyles contributing to anthropogenic climate change, as outlined in Pope Francis’ apostolic exhortation Laudate Deum.
 This document, a follow-up to the encyclical Laudato Si', specifically highlighted the disproportionate per capita emissions in the United States compared to other nations, urging a shift away from unsustainable Western lifestyles.

-Weisenburger’s environmentalism was notable for its alignment with Pope Francis’s call for urgent action on the so-called climate crisis, a position that contrasts with the focus of many Catholic leaders on issues such as abortion, marriage, or religious liberty.
+Weisenburger’s environmentalism was notable for its alignment with Pope Francis’s call for urgent action on the climate crisis, a position that contrasts with the focus of other Catholic leaders on issues such as abortion, marriage, or religious liberty.
 His participation in a November 2024 White House meeting with Biden administration officials, including senior climate adviser John Podesta, underscored his commitment.

 At a University of Arizona event in March 2024, Weisenburger praised Pope Francis for directly challenging American consumption patterns, stating, “I’m a very proud American, but I was so grateful the Holy Father had the nerve to go after us.”